Bropell/Asthma_Analysis_in_California_Counties/README.md

 main challenge here is the abundance of data and ensuring how well predictions can be made regarding areas that are at a much higher risk of having children being born with asthma or developing asthma in adolescence.

 In the process of running a balanced forest tree model the results solely depend on the values from the matrix.
 An example of the balanced forest tree being run is as follows:

 ![Forest](https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/Andrew_Stein/Pictures/forest.png)

 The second model ran was a neural learning model which acheived maximum accuracy in very few epochs.
 It was run over 100 epochs and acheived 1.00 accuracy in approximately 14 epochs.
 Results are as follows:

 ![Neural](https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/Andrew_Stein/Pictures/neural.png)

+Recommendations for enhancing the models would be -Enlarge the dataset that is used.
+-Change the activation method of the neural model.

 ## Endgame